 Make sure to leave enough time after the tour to enjoy lunch at the Skyline located in the Bank of America Tower where a beautiful bird’s eye view of downtown Jacksonville awaits.

-Throughout the Preserve, hike, explore historical sites, go to the beach, take a ride on a segway, horseback ride, and kayak.
+Throughout the Preserve, hike, explore historical sites, go to the beach, enjoy a horseback ride, and kayak.
 Kids can even become Junior Rangers!

 A few of the must-see sites include: Fort Caroline, the Kingsley Plantation, and the Ribault Club.
-Visit the parks website where a list of an entire day’s itinerary can be created just for you.
+All of these things can be combined with time at the beach and exploring the trails into a very full day.
 Don’t forget to pack your bug spray, water, and lunch.

 The Beaches Museum and History Park is a great stop for the train lovers and history buffs!
 A visit includes the Train Foreman’s House, The Train Depot, The Steam Locomotive, The Post Office, and the Heritage Garden.